 - [OPTIONAL] Expiry time.

-- [OPTIONAL] Indication of skipping the current FL round.
+- [OPTIONAL] Indication of skipping the current HFL round.

 The NWDAF containing MTLF provides to the consumer of the ML Model training service operations as described in clause 7.10 and clause 7.11, the output information in notification or response as listed below: